PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

   "flowrate": 1
 }
 ```
-This messages make the pump move 10mL forward at 1mL/min.
+This message makes the pump move 10mL forward at 1mL/min.

 **Authorized values for `move` action:**